 1. Completion of the academic coursework and national examinations necessary to satisfy admission requirements to colleges and universities in their native country.

 2. Adequate financial support, verified by the Confidential Financial Statement form and a current bank letter or scholarship award.

 3. If English is not the first language, competency in English must be demonstrated through a score of 525 or higher on the Test of English as a Foreign Language (TOEFL), or a score of 195 on the computer-based TOEFL, or transferable English composition courses which would meet the general education writing requirement (3.0 GPA).
+Students may also satisfy the language competency requirement through recommendation from the UESL Program at CWU.
 Competency in English is required before an I-20 is issued.